 About a lucky man who made the grade

 And though the news was rather sad

 He blew his mind out in a car

 He didn’t notice that the red lights had changed

 Nobody was really sure

 If he was from the House of Lords.

-The laughter in the verse expresses the truth that we pay far more attention to people when they die than we do when they’re alive . . . the ultimate absurdity of depersonalization.
+The laughter in the verse expresses the truth that we pay far more attention to people when they die than we do when they’re alive . . . the ultimate insult in the cycle of human depersonalization.